codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 #### React App Notes

-- Throughout the application code, you will see that some components/markup have a prop called **data-testid** that look like the below -- **Do not remove or change these, they are required for the tests and grading**
+- Throughout the application code, you will see that some components/markup have a prop called **data-testid** that look like the below. **Do not remove or change these, as they are required for the tests and grading**.
   - ```data-testid="---"```
-- When you are running the application and manually testing in the browser, it'll use your server and will not operate unless it is running
+- When you are running the application and manually testing in the browser, it'll use your server and will not operate unless it is running.
 - However, it's not sufficiently set up at first to reach the API.
   - You'll need to properly configure the app in order to reach the server.
-- When you are running the tests with `npm test` the application will simulate having a server, so it's not necessary to have it running while running the tests
+- When you are running the tests with `npm test` the application will simulate having a server, so it's not necessary to have your server up while executing the tests.

 ## Rubric